owncloud-archive/documentation/developer_manual/app/fundamentals/routes.rst

     }

-The identifier used inside the route is being passed into controller method by reflecting the method parameters.
+The identifier used inside the route is being passed into the controller method by reflecting the method parameters.
-So basically if you want to get the value ``{id}`` in your method, you need to add ``$id`` to your method parameters.
+To summarize, if you want to get the value of ``{id}`` in your method, you need to add ``$id`` to your method parameters.

-Matching Sub-URLS
+Matching Sub-URLs
 -----------------

-Sometimes its needed to match more than one URL fragment.
+Sometimes you need to match more than one URL fragment.
-An example would be to match a request for all URLs that start with ``OPTIONS /index.php/apps/myapp/api``.
+An example of this would be to match a request for all URLs that start with ``OPTIONS /index.php/apps/myapp/api``.
-To do this, use the ``requirements`` parameter in your route which is an array containing pairs of ``'key' => 'regex'``:
+To do this, use the ``requirements`` parameter in your route, which is an array containing pairs of ``'key' => 'regex'``:

 .. code-block:: php